mrobert09/Study-Dungeon-Warrior/README.md

 Dakota Junkman,
 Matthew Roberts,

-This is a repository for the 2020 Winter Hackathon hosted at Oregon State University.
+This is a repository for STUDY DUNGEON WARRIOR, a game made for the 2021 Winter Hackathon hosted at Oregon State University.

-Working on code.

-This is Matt's change.
-Change #2.
+To give the game a try you'll need Python, pygame, and the files included in this repository.
+To play, run main.py

 Window icon made by Freepik from www.flaticon.com Monster sprite made by Smashicons from www.flaticon.com